microflo/microflo/doc/braindump.md

 Evolutionary development of fighting algorithm:

 Automate determination of which robot wins round, and pick-up-and-return-to-start hardware.
-If 30 seconds per generation, can iterate ~2500 times per day.
+For each generation, evolve the software, run a set of fights for, determine fitness If 300 seconds per generation (10 fights), can iterate ~250 times per day.